Round Rock Contest 2019

-· Rocks must be submitted to the Harbor History Museum by Tuesday May 2nd, 2017.
-(Please note the museum is closed on Mondays during the winter).
+· Rocks must be submitted to the Harbor History Museum by Thursday, August 1st, 2019 along with affidavit.

 · All rocks or stones must be no larger than 6 inches in diameter at the widest point.
 The smallest rock or stone that can be entered must not be less than 1½ inches in diameter at its narrowest point.